 Wideband digital transponder – 2 401.500 – 2 409.500 MHz Uplink, 10 491.000 – 10 499.000 MHz Downlink (polarization H).
 It is mainly used for DATV, more information here.

-Apart from the telemetry signal 10 489.800 MHz, CW beacon 10 489.550 is also emitted.
-Both of these bands are very usefull – they make it easier to set the antenna and also determine the permited working range.
+Apart from the telemetry signal 10 489.750 MHz, CW beacons 10 489.500 and 10 490.000 are also emitted.
+Both of these signals are very usefull – they make it easier to set the antenna and also determine the permited working range.
 In fact, they are pseudo-beacons, because they are generated on Earth in the Es’hail-2 service center.

 Why in my opinion is it worth to work through a geostationary satellite?
 Because: